 Chen Xingjia: Correct.
 Trust is the lifeblood of the philanthropic course.

-I have the advantage of doing philanthropy.
-In front of the camera, I can strike on my chest and said that I was an honest and upright official.
+I have an advantage of doing philanthropy.
+In front of the camera, I can strike on my chest and said that I was a honest and upright official.

 The social image shaped in the past carries the gene of trust.
 After three years in philanthropy, I have gotten too much trust.
 I am grateful to those who were complete strangers but believed in me.

 Gloria Ai: You want to enlarge the influence based on your personal credit with the help of a philanthropic platform, to invite more people to participate in philanthropy, right?

 In 2019, the Nobel Prize in Economics was awarded to the married couple Abhijit Banerjee and Esther Duflo from Massachusetts Institute of Technology, and professor Michael Kremer at Harvard University for their achievements in poverty alleviation experiments in poor areas.

 This made me very excited.
 Tears filled my eyes.
 I found the book Poor Economics written by the Banerjee couple over the night and finished reading on the third day when I was on the plane.